 Four-year-old Monir is one among 900,000 Rohingya people living in refugee camps in Bangladesh.
 They fled following persecution in Myanmar.

 Camp conditions are crowded, with little or no electricity, running water, or toilets.
-Movement is still limited and learning centres are closed with the pandemic.
 Children are cut off from play and learning.

 “Education cannot wait.
 Life is going on and you cannot sit and be quiet.
 You should learn."
 VSO volunteer Anup Goon.